 Rhinaria occur only in mammals and in all major mammalian groups, even in marsupials and monotremes (egg-laying mammals).
-This suggests that the rhinarium has evolved at the base of the mammalian branch and may have a function related to the mammalian way of reproduction and development.
+This suggests that the rhinarium has evolved at the base of the mammalian branch and may originally have a function related to the mammalian way of reproduction and development.
 We investigate therefore also newborn mammals and perform longitudinal studies to follow their development.

-In animals with wet rhinaria, the outer surfaces of skin cells are richly folded on the nanometer scale.
+In animals with true, wet rhinaria, the outer surfaces of skin cells are richly folded on the nanometer scale.
 These folds develop in parallel with the keratinization of the cells.
 Such folding is absent in normal skin cells.